jamesdidathing/css-exercises/README.md

 6. Do not submit your solutions to this repo, as any PRs that do so will be closed without merging.

 ## Current Progress
-Foundations 01 complete: Used external, internal and inline CSS styling to change fon sizing, font colours and background colours.
+- Foundations complete: Used external, internal and inline CSS styling to change fon sizing, font colours and background colours.
+Recognised how to use the correct selectors.
+Ordering selectors to fix specificity issues.
+- Foundations 02 complete: